bearsunday/BEAR.Package/README.md

 for demo app web page

-    $ cd docs/demo/MyVendor/MyApp/var/www
-    $ php -S 0.0.0.0:8080
+    $ php -S 0.0.0.0:8080 -t docs/demo-app/var/www/

-You can then open a browser and go to `http://0.0.0.0:8080` to see the "Hello World" demo output.
+You can then open a browser and go to `http://0.0.0.0:8080` to see the "Hello BEAR.Sunday" json output.

 ## Virtual Host for Production

-Set up a virtual host to point to the `{$PACKAGE_PATH}docs/demo/MyVendor/MyApp/var/www` directory of the application.
+Set up a virtual host to point to the `{$PACKAGE_PATH}docs/demo-app/var/www` directory of the application.

 # Console